السفارة للسعوديين الموجودين في واشنطن: احذروا العاصفة المتوقعة

 وأوضحت في بيان لها، أنه إشارةً إلى التحذيرات الصادرة بشأن العاصفة المتوقعة في العاصمة واشنطن والمناطق المجاورة لها، وحرصاً على سلامة وأمن المواطنين، فإنها تهيب بالمواطنين السعوديين كافة باتباع الإرشادات الصادرة عن الجهات المحلية المختصة. وحثت السفارة المواطنين على التواصل معها في حالات الطوارئ.

-The Embassy of the Kingdom of Saudi Arabia in the United States of America has urged Saudi citizens in the American capital, Washington, and the surrounding areas to exercise caution and vigilance in light of the warnings issued regarding the storm expected to hit the region.
+The Embassy of the Kingdom of Saudi Arabia in the United States has urged Saudi citizens in the American capital, Washington, and the surrounding areas, to exercise caution and vigilance in light of the warnings issued regarding the storm expected to hit the region.